 stackd.io needs a relational database to store internal information.
 Since it's built on Django, it inherently supports many different database servers.
-Mysql will do fine, but if you'd prefer something else, it is beyond the scope of this guide to install it.
-For more information on Django's database support, see: https://docs.djangoproject.com/en/1.8/ref/databases/
+It is preferred that you use postgres, as we make use of it's json field type.
+However, you may use a different database like MySQL if you must, but it is beyond the scope of this guide to install it.
+For more information on Django's database support, see: https://docs.djangoproject.com/en/1.9/ref/databases/

-The OS-specific prep of your choice (below) will walk you through installing mysql.
+The OS-specific prep of your choice (below) will walk you through installing postgres.